Amish Tripathi: Writing

 Tripathi released his first non-fiction book, Immortal India, in August 2017.
 He also released Dharma: Decoding the Epics for a Meaningful Life in December 2020, co-authored with his sister Bhavna Roy.
 He released Idols: Unearthing the Power of Murti Puja, also co-authored with his sister Bhavna Roy, in 2023.

 Amish's literary works have been translated into nine regional languages, including Hindi, Odia, Bengali, Marathi, Tamil, Telugu, and Kannada, as well as four international languages, including French and Polish.

 Speaking to News4masses in an interview at the Kolkata Literary Meet in March 2022, Tripathi revealed his plans to come up with a book on Mahabharata soon.

 In June 2024, Amish, in collaboration with bestselling author Jeffrey Archer, announced the launch of the IGF Archer-Amish Award for Literature at the 6th annual India Global Forum (IGF) in London.
 The award, with a monetary prize of $25,000, aims to nurture talent in contemporary Indian fiction and celebrate storytelling that makes a significant contribution to the India story.

+In July 2026, Amish Tripathi released Dhruv-Tara & The Great Indian History Quiz, his first children's book and the first volume in a planned multiple-book middle-grade adventure series.